cybera/connectin/README.md

 >SELECT * FROM CONNTRACK WHERE SK_PI='2';

 ### Data Analysis
-In the **data_analysis** directory there ara Jupyter notebooks and dashboard.
+In the **data_analysis** directory there are Jupyter notebooks and dashboard.

 Notebooks are organized by sprint numbers: 1-3.
 Every  sprint has notebooks plus summary notebook (report presented at steering committee meeting)

 Dashboard - **connectin_dashboard.py** - first version of connectin dashboard written in plotly Dash (https://plot.ly/products/dash/)
-It order to run it requiries dash python modules installed:
+It order to run it requires dash python modules installed:

 >pip install dash==0.37.0
 >pip install dash-html-components==0.13.5